“I need something very quiet”, “I have only two weeks and want to do yoga and get some healthy food!”, “So, where can I go in Asia to relax?”.

 Tips on Balinese festivals: Galungan and Kuningan Festival, Nyepi Day in Bali, Kite Festival, Arts Festival, Writers Festival, Tumpek Wayang, Banyu Pinaruh.

 If you want to explore more of Indonesia, check this 14-days itinerary from our fellow fashion and photography blogger Sher.
 Or, you can travel to Raja Ampat to explore some of the best islands in Indonesia.
+You can check also this article for the best beaches in Bali.

 Have you ever been to Bali?
 If so, what is your favourite place and activity there?
 Share with us in the comment below!